Programme-approaches and the programme context

 The Equality Act 2010 outlines our responsibility to ensure no student is unfairly disadvantaged due to a disability in the way we provide education.
+Further, the 2018 digital accessibility regulations means that we have to meet certain standards for the accessibility of our websites, documents and mobile apps.
 However, beyond our legal obligation, there is a moral imperative and a practical benefit in that learning materials and activities developed with accessibility in mind tends to be better laid out, clearer to navigate and thus easier to use for all, not just disabled students.
 Far from being restrictive, accessibility through online resources can offer a more inclusive educational experience for face-to-face courses.

 Accessibility advice is provided throughout this handbook and introduced with specific examples in the next page.

 Whether at a departmental level or programme level, having spaces on Yorkshare outside of module sites allows for communication channels and resource provision applicable to all students on a programme.
 Programme sites provide a space for department announcements, handbooks, module choices, careers information and, significantly, resources that support and explain progression between academic years and between academic modules.
 A recommended approach is detailed here:

 Module site templates